All About RV Toilets – A Definitive Guide

 Thetford Portable Toilet

-This type of toilet is sort of like a logical extension of the cassette.
-But instead of having a normal-looking toilet that drains into a portable tank, the portable toilet (or porta potti) is basically a portable tank with a toilet seat on top.
+This type of toilet is like a logical extension of the cassette toilet.
+But instead of having a normal-looking toilet that drains into a portable tank, the portable toilet (or porta potti) is essentially a portable tank with a toilet seat on top.

-You can take the whole toilet with you anywhere, since the whole setup is portable and easy to move.
-Portable toilets are also one of the most cost-effective (and space efficient) options out there.
+You can take the whole toilet with you anywhere since the entire setup is portable and easy to move.
+Portable toilets are also one of the most cost-effective (and space-efficient) options available.
 They don’t take much time or effort to install, either.
-If you’re in a hurry, or just impatient, that’s okay.
-Just plunk them down and go!
+If you’re in a hurry, or just impatient, that’s okay—just plunk it down and go!

 Pros of Portable RV Toilets:

 • You can take them anywhere!
-If you’re changing rigs, going car camping for a weekend, or just want to take yours with you on a day trip, you have that option.
+If you’re changing RVs, going car camping for a weekend, or just want to take yours with you on a day trip, you have that option.

 • They use very little water for flushing.
 Ours comes with a small water tank that you can use to help rinse or flush if needed, but often it’s not necessary.